The Priority Order for Guardian Appointments

 The court may consider the following persons for appointment as guardian in the following order: 1.
 A guardian or conservator of the person or a fiduciary appointed or recognized by the appropriate court of any jurisdiction in which the incapacitated person resides.
 2. An individual or corporation nominated by the incapacitated person if the person has, in the opinion of the court, sufficient mental capacity to make an intelligent choice.

-A.R.S. § 14-5311(B)After existing fiduciaries and the person's own nominee, the list moves to the agent named in a power of attorney, then spouse, adult children, parents, relatives with whom the person has lived for more than six months, and finally licensed fiduciaries and public fiduciaries.
+A.R.S. § 14-5311(B)After existing fiduciaries and the person's own nominee, the list goes on.
+Next comes the agent named in a power of attorney, then the spouse.

 Why a Durable Power of Attorney Matters Here

-The court can also pass over someone with higher priority for "good cause," which includes situations where a power of attorney is found to be invalid, where honoring it would not serve the person's best interests, or where professional fiduciary fees would strain the person's finances.
+The court can also pass over someone with higher priority for "good cause."
+For example, this may happen if a power of attorney is invalid.
+It may also apply if honoring it would not serve the person's best interests.

 For good cause the court may pass over a person who has priority and appoint a person who has a lower priority or no priority.

-A.R.S. § 14-5311(F)Families with young adults who have developmental disabilities should pay particular attention to subsection D. If a guardianship petition is filed within two years of the person's eighteenth birthday, the court generally appoints whoever had legal decision-making authority as the guardian, providing a smoother transition from parental rights to adult guardianship.
+A.R.S. § 14-5311(F)Families with young adults who have developmental disabilities should note subsection D. If a petition is filed within two years of the person's eighteenth birthday, the court typically appoints whoever had legal decision-making authority.